Andrettin/Wyrmsun/readme.txt

 - Carpenter's Shops and Lumber Mills now cannot be built too close to town halls.
 - A maximum of ten workers can now gather resources from a mine at the same time.
 - Increased the time it takes for unit stocks to recharge.
+- Scrolls are no longer bought in Temples, but in Markets.
+- Markets provide a wide selection of purchasable items, including magic and (very rarely) unique ones.
+Which items appear depends on what you have.
+For example, swords only appear if you have a smithy, magic affixes depend on your deity or religion, and so forth.

 * Civilizations
 - Anglo-Saxon units now have English voices.